Calgary Telus Convention Centre

-Calgary Telus Convention Centre (CTCC) is one of two convention centres in Calgary, Alberta, Canada, alongside the larger BMO Centre at Stampede Park.
-The facility is operated by the City of Calgary and offers 122,000 square feet of convention space, over 47,000 square feet of exhibit space, five pre-function areas and 36 meeting rooms.
+Calgary Telus Convention Centre (CTCC) is a convention centre in Calgary, Alberta, Canada.
+Opened in 1974 as the first purpose built convention centre in the country, it was originally known as the Calgary Convention Centre, and is operated by the Calgary Convention Centre Authority on behalf of the City of Calgary.
+The facility offers 122,000 square feet of convention space, over 47,000 square feet of exhibit space, five pre-function areas and 36 meeting rooms.

 In December 1996, the facility was renamed as Calgary Telus Convention Centre due to a naming rights agreement with Telus.
-In 2000, it was expanded with the addition of the north building.
+In 2000, it was expanded with the addition of the north building, which encompasses the historic Neilson Block.